Skip to main content

 The panel discussed the challenges a breakfast provision would present, as well as the huge funding pressures they continue to face in delivering school meals.

-The table heard how a funding figure of £3.16 per meal was being proposed as an amount that would allow meal standards to increase as well as meet demands for decent wages and pensions for catering staff.
+The table heard how a funding figure of in excess of £3 per meal was being proposed as an amount that would allow meal standards to increase as well as meet demands for decent wages and pensions for catering staff.

-With broad agreement among members that £3.16 - presented with evidence to support the uplift - represented a strong shared message for lobbying government, Lee invited everyone to contact their new MPs to explain the issues and challenges that members face, as well as highlighting the value of school meals for the nation’s health.
+With broad agreement among members that more than £3 - presented with evidence to support the uplift - represented a strong shared message for lobbying Government, Lee invited everyone to contact their new MPs to explain the issues and challenges that members face, as well as highlighting the value of school meals for the nation’s health.